Portrait of Nick Watton

 Storm took Glasgow Life through a complete digital transformation programme, redeveloping their main web portal, and dedicated venue and event sites.

-As the lead front end developer on the project I ensured the design was faithfully implimented, and ensured accessibility standards were maintained.
+As the lead front end developer on the project I ensured the design was faithfully implemented, and ensured accessibility standards were maintained.

 JS, CSS, .Net Razor template integration